Ttsr990625/Final-project/README.md

-second use cmake ，make whitted and vulkan_ray_tracing
+second use cmake to generate whitted and vulkan_ray_tracing

 make sure install vulkan sdk and some problems with multi screen u can search Load in main.cpp to change scene